isomerpages/ogp-scamshield-suite/pages/I've been scammed.md

 </a>
 </div>
 <p></p>
 <p>Experiencing a scam can be distressing.
-Seek support from family and close
+Seek support from family and friends
-friends by sharing your experiences.
+by sharing your experiences.
 If you require more support during the investigation process, we have a <a href="/avenues-of-support/" rel="noopener noreferrer nofollow" target="_blank">range of support</a> options available to you.</p>
 <p>Download the <a href="www.police.gov.sg/-/media/Spf/Advisories/Scams/SPF-Anti-Scam-Resource-Guide.ashx" rel="noopener noreferrer nofollow" target="_blank">Anti-Scam Resource Guide</a> for
 information on the investigation process for scam cases and resources available to support you.</p>